-6. 2021 CVSA Data Management, Quality & FMCSA Systems Training (Jan 2021, Savannah, GA)

-1 person, 5 days, airfare: \$650; per diem: \$61/day; hotel: \$233/night; ground transportation: \$125 Attendance at this conference will increase the Lead Agency's knowledge and understanding of the various FMCSA systems and databases that can be used to improve timely, accurate reporting and, subsequently, improve the State's data quality rating.
+6. 2020 CVSA Data Management, Quality & FMCSA Systems Training (Aug 2020, location unknown at this time) 1 person, 5 days, airfare: \$650; per diem: \$64/day; hotel: \$233/night; ground transportation: \$125 Attendance at this conference will increase the Lead Agency's knowledge and understanding of the various FMCSA systems and databases that can be used to improve timely, accurate reporting and, subsequently, improve the State's data quality rating.
 In addition, the Lead Agency will benefit from the training obtained in daily data management and best practices for improved data quality.